Ukraine points finger at Russia as families mark downing of MH17

 Russian officials and state media say Ukrainian forces shot down the plane, a version which many Russians say they believe.

 "I think it was the Ukrainians who shot it down.
 100 percent.
-It just can't be any other way," said Vladimir, a laborer in Moscow who declined to give his full name.
+It just can't be any other way," said Vladimir, a labourer in Moscow who declined to give his full name.

 (Additional reporting by Thomas Escritt in Amsterdam, Alessandra Prentice in Kiev and Kylie MacLellan in London; Editing by Mark Trevelyan)